PALAZZO DUCALE

 NOTICE TO THE PUBLIC

-- From July 29th to August 11th 2008 the Museum of Oriental Art will be closed to the public for important maintenance works of the staircase.
+the Museum of Oriental Art will be closed to the public for important maintenance works of the staircase.

 - The painting Giuditta II by Gustav Klimt is on loan in the exhibition "Gustav Klimt: Painting, Design and Modern Life in Vienna 1900", at the Tate Liverpool, from May 30th to August 31st 2008.